 Additionally, you are strongly encouraged to fill out a Transient Study Request Form in mySeaport.
 This ensures the course you will transfer into UNCW and apply to your degree requirements.
 Approvals are made by the department.
 More information is located within the Instructions for Transient Study.

-If you wish to study abroad and transfer credit to UNCW from their international experience, refer to the Instructions for Transient Study.
+If you wish to study abroad and transfer credit to UNCW from an international experience, refer to the Instructions for Transient Study.
 Additional questions may be referred to the Office of International Programs.